home

 Sea-kale growing in shingle

-This coastal plant is becoming increasingly scarce, but is still found in parts of the UK and Ireland as well as on the coasts of many northern European countries.
+This coastal plant is becoming increasingly scarce, but Sea Kale is still found in parts of the UK and Ireland as well as on the coasts of many northern European countries.

 Flowers of Sea-kale

-These perennial plants are very robust and form large domed clumps on the sand and shingle of beaches.
+These perennial plants are very robust and form large domed clumps.
 The flowers have four white petals and appear in clusters from June until August.
 The seed pods are large and oval in shape with wavy margins.

 Crambe maritima, Sea-kale, seed pods

-The plants shown on this page were photographed in North Wales at Cemaes Bay Nature Reserve, Anglesey, during August.
+The plants shown on this page were photographed in North Wales at on the Conwy Estuary in June and at Cemaes Bay Nature Reserve, Anglesey, during August.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.